iamdtang/skaterdav85.github.io/_posts/2015-01-06-5-reasons-why-a-backbone-developer-loves-ember.md

 });
 ```

-Whenever _Person_ is instantiated or a person's _firstname_ or _lastname_ changes, _fullname_ will recompute.
+Whenever _Person_ is instantiated or a person's _firstName_ or _lastName_ changes, _fullName_ will recompute.
 Now although you can do it this way, this approach is kind of messy and all over the place.
-Just by reading the source code, it is not immediately clear that there is a _fullname_ computed property.
+Just by reading the source code, it is not immediately clear that there is a _fullName_ computed property.
 This gets even more unwieldy if you have several computed properties defined in this style.

 ```js
 var Product = Backbone.Model.extend({